 All Identifier Schemes for Participant Identifiers are to be taken from the normative version of [PEPPOL_CodeList].

 This list is currently maintained by OpenPEPPOL.
-This maintenance is necessary because CEF did not yet publish a list for usage in EN 16931.

 Applies to: all Participant identifiers in all PEPPOL components

 Identifier Scheme values

 The values for the initial PEPPOL identifier Scheme Code list were taken from the NESUBL PartyID code list but this has been extended to cover use by all PEPPOL participants and includes other known Identifier Schemes (from e.g. ISO 6523).